 To make simple amendments to your panorama you need to refer to the left toolbar again (Pic.
 11).
 Find the “Visibility cloak outline” layer and right-click to pop up the command list and next select the “Properties“.

 In the picture above you can see all the properties of the “visibility cloak outline” layer.
-You are able to add some description, change the name, etc. The most relevant for you is “Style, Color” section, where you can change 3 things:
+You are able to add some descriptions, change the name, etc. The most relevant for you is the “Style, Color” section, where you can change 3 things:

-As you have noticed red squares located at the edges of the horizon line.
-They are visible when the “properties” window is switched and enables you to change the position of them.
+As you have noticed red squares are located at the edges of the horizon line.
+They are visible when the “properties” window is switched and enables you to change their position of them.
 This is not recommended!
 Otherwise, your horizon pattern will not be valid anymore.

 There you go!

-Now, when everybody knows how to put the Heywhatsthat.com into Google Earth with making some alterations we can proceed to a more advanced step, which is multiplying the panoramas.
+Now, that everybody knows how to put Heywhatsthat.com into Google Earth with making some alterations we can proceed to a more advanced step, which is multiplying the panoramas.

 The aforementioned solution has shown us how to put one summit panorama into Google Earth, though sometimes you need more than 1 summit located in the area of your study or check the visual opportunities to see some peas from a remote place.

 Let’s back to the heywhatsthat.com website again.
-It remembers our Giewont summit panorama, when open again.
+It remembers our Giewont summit panorama when opens again.
 We are creating a new panorama now, so there are exactly the same steps to encounter with another summit only.

-Once you put another summit view into Google Earth you will have unfortunately a terrible mess on your area (Pic.
+Once you put another summit view into Google Earth you will have unfortunately a terrible mess in your area (Pic.
 14,15).

 Pic.
 15 clearly shows the visibility cloak overlapping, where both marked red are almost completely merged.
 Due to some transparency feature, we can try to point the areas, from where both peaks are clearly visible (stronger red) or only one is to be seen (fainter red), but we don’t really know which one, right!?

-Select this layer and develope the leftmost triangle to see all separate sections, that are included in the whole “Visibility cloak” layer (Pic.
+Select this layer and develop the leftmost triangle to see all separate sections, that are included in the whole “Visibility cloak” layer (Pic.
 17).